thunderbird/council-docs/BY_LAWS.md

 ### Composition

-The Thunderbird Council is composed of nominally seven (7) members elected at the Annual Election.
+The Thunderbird Council is composed of nominally seven (7) members elected at the Election every two (2) years.
 There must be a minimum of four (4) members.
 The number of active members is the number of non-vacant seats on the Council.

 ### Term